sendwyre/Hackathon-Resource/README.md

 - Debit their bank $100 US Dollars and pay it into their non-custodial wallet.
 - Convert funds between various currencies.

+If you can do that, you've basically got the tools to tackle a ton of use-cases.
+Whether it's market making centralized liquidity into decentralized liquidity for arbitrage, or a lightweight compliance verification tool, you're likely covered.

 ## 🔐 Getting Keys & Where To Find Us 🔐